AINNGPU-Community/ngpu-partner-doc/Docking_Documents/en.md

 API Integration for Compute Power Demand Side
 =======
-* When using AINNGPU for API integration, the compute power demand side needs to provide their workspace (a Docker image encapsulating their own AI capabilities).
-AINNGPU will deploy this Docker image across multiple nodes and make intelligent node selections.
-Since AINNGPU employs a parameter pass-through method, the following steps can be used during API integration.
+* When using NGPU for API integration, the compute power demand side needs to provide their workspace (a Docker image encapsulating their own AI capabilities).
+NGPU will deploy this Docker image across multiple nodes and make intelligent node selections.
+Since NGPU employs a parameter pass-through method, the following steps can be used during API integration.
 -----------

 # Integration Steps

 + The compute power demand side provides their runnable Docker image, including the Docker image's startup commands.
 + The compute power demand side provides the type and number of GPUs required.
-+ The compute power demand side provides the Docker-supported APIs (AINNGPU will use a pass-through mode for API parameter data transmission).
++ The compute power demand side provides the Docker-supported APIs (NGPU will use a pass-through mode for API parameter data transmission).

 # Example of API Integration